FardeenHossain/ray-tracer/README.md

 # Ray Tracer

-Ray tracing algorithim that renders spheres, creates 3D images, and writes to a Portable Pixmap Format (PPM) file.
+Ray tracing algorithm that renders spheres, creates 3D images, and writes to a Portable Pixmap Format (PPM) file.
 Developed with C++ and CMake.

 ## Getting Started